frr149/beaconpy/README.md

 # beaconpy

-A Pythonic implementation of the observer pattern, inspired by the Dart 'Antenna' mixin, with robust memory management and error handling.
+A Pythonic implementation of the observer pattern with robust memory management and error handling.

 ## Features

-- Weak references to callbacks (prevents memory leaks)
+- Weak references to callbacks so you don't have remove an observer (even though you can)
 - Support for various callback types (functions, static methods, class methods, instance methods)
+- Context managers for to allow for different ways of making changes to the observed object:
+    - Changes wit a notification
     - Batch operations with a single notification
-- Protection against reentrant notifications
-- Control over whether notifications are sent
+    - Changes with no notifications
-- Asynchronous scheduling of callbacks
+- Asynchronous scheduling of callbacks, with a synchronous fallback
 - Automatic cleanup of stale observers
 - Robust error handling that ensures all observers get notified even if some raise exceptions